nodenv/nodenv-each/README.md

 ### Examples:

 ```
-$ nodenv each bundle install
+$ nodenv each npm install
-$ nodenv each -v rake test
+$ nodenv each -v npm test
 ```